 Marketers are familiar with the concept of the 'buyer persona'

 For example, suppose your firm deals with a lot of overseas clients.
 Clearly certain nationalities will feature in the buyer persona, which is central to the marketing side, but it also provides obvious clues to the kind of service you need to provide.

 What can personas tell you about the services you need to provide?

 A couple of examples of this might be:

 - If the persona shows up that people of a particular nationality tend not to speak English well, the provision of well-translated documents

 - Another example might be a professional whose working hours mean they find it hard to get time to meet during the normal day, and thus require strong online communication, or flexibility over meeting times

 How BeUniqueness can help your firm

 While buyer personas may be a marketing term, it is not some abstract theory.
-We can help you devise accurate and informative personas around which you can build your whole marketing strategy
+With our tailored strategies designed to suit your individual firm's needs, we can help you devise accurate and informative personas around which you can build your whole marketing strategy.